UCI Cinemas

-UCI Cinemas (United Cinemas International) is a brand of cinema, currently operating in Germany, Italy, Portugal, and Brazil, which has been owned since 2004 by Odeon Cinemas Group, whose owner is now AMC Theatres.
-Since 2025, UCI Cinemas Brazil is owned by Paramount Skydance.
+UCI Cinemas (United Cinemas International) is a brand of cinema, currently operating in Germany, Italy, Portugal and Brazil, which has been owned since 2004 by Odeon Cinemas Group, whose owner is now AMC Theatres.
+The Brazilian branch of the cinema chain is owned by Cia Brasileira de Cinemas, a joint venture between Cine Araújo and Grupo Vila Rica.

 History

 UCI's logo used in Germany and Austria from 2014 to 2018.

 The organization was announced in October 1988 as a joint venture between United Artists Theaters, United International Pictures (a partnership of Paramount Pictures, Metro-Goldwyn-Mayer and Universal Pictures), and AMC Theatres, to operate, under the AMC brand, 200 screens in the UK and Ireland with 3 new cinemas opening in Bochum, Bremen and Cologne in West Germany and a further 150 screens planned in the UK and Ireland by 1991.
 However, AMC pulled out of the joint venture in December 1988, and sold their UK assets to the new entity for $98 million and withdrew from the UK market, with the joint venture now known as Cinema International Corp./United Artists Communications Inc. The name was shortened the following year to United Cinemas International and they were based in Manchester, England, operating 86 cinemas initially.

 In the UK, the company operated cinemas under the UCI and later Thefilmworks brands, and initially enjoyed a sizeable market share.
 They took over the first multiplex cinema opened in the UK by AMC at The Point in Milton Keynes in 1985, and were one of the first to purchase a digital projector – costing a massive £130,000 – one out of only 30 worldwide.
 This enabled them to download films via satellite, and also play digital media disks rather than film.
 Under chairman Tom McGrath, the group expanded to build and operate cinemas in Brazil, China, Germany, Ireland, Italy, Japan, Portugal, Spain, Taiwan, and the UK.

 In late 2004, the European division of UCI was bought by Terra Firma Capital Partners, along with rival chain Odeon Cinemas.
 The majority of UK UCI and thefilmworks cinemas were rebranded to use the Odeon name.
 As a condition of the merger with Odeon Cinemas (imposed by the Office of Fair Trading), UCI Clydebank, UCI Poole, UCI Sutton, UCI Basildon, The Empire Leicester Square and thefilmworks High Wycombe were sold to Empire Cinemas.
 Since the merger has been completed, few elements of former UCI cinemas still retain the UCI look and feel, they now almost all share the standard Odeon design cues, except for a handful of the former "Filmworks" brand whose designs did not lend themselves well to an Odeon "look".
 UCI Hull was evicted at around this time due to redevelopment.
 As there was already an Odeon there, it was not replaced.